walidbenf/get_next_line/README.md

 ```

 ## Important
-This project was made on Mac OS you may encounter problems on other OS.
+This project was made on Mac OS you may encounter problems on other OS.\
+This is the new subject, I did it a few years ago, it may not be exactly the same.